 Re-approval is valid for one year.
 When an approved candidate whose request for Re-approval has been granted has not received and accepted a letter of call within one year after Re-approval, the candidate requests in writing a renewal of Re-approval prior to the meeting of the candidacy committee closest to the end of the 12-month period.
+The candidacy committee notifies the Christian Community and Leadership home area via the note section in the candidacy portal.
 When an approved candidate whose request for renewal of Re-approval has been granted has not received and accepted a letter of call within two years after Re-approval, the candidate again requests in writing a renewal of Re-approval, following the same procedure.
+The candidacy committee notifies the Christian Community and Leadership home area via note section in candidacy portal.